-- Mirror of Absorption (Triple, The Contorted Epitome): Prevent the activation of one enemy model for one battle round.
+- Mirror of Absorption (Quad, The Contorted Epitome): Prevent activation and reactions of one enemy model for the battle round.

 Strategy and Tactics for the Daemons of Slaanesh

-The Hedonites of Slaanesh play like a Slaanesh army should: attack first, fast and hope to do as much damage as possible before the unavoidable retaliation.
+The Daemons of Slaanesh play like a Slaanesh army should: attack first, fast and hope to do as much damage as possible before the unavoidable retaliation.

 The fast part is clearly stated in their movement profiles: from the 10” of the mounted units to the 5” of the Daemonettes, they will be faster than your average opponent.
-If that was not enough, for a Double they can use their trademark ability and add up to 3” movement to their next action using Lithe and Swift.
-If you don’t have a high Double, you can still use Rush that provides a similar bonus (+1 but valid for both movement actions).
+If that was not enough, for a Double they can use their trademark ability and add straight 3” movement to their next action using Lithe and Swift.
 The downside of being mounted is the inability to pass archways and doors but depending on the terrain you may never notice this.